localhots/secondly/README.md

 }
 ```

-Make sure you've defined `json` tags on each field.
+Make sure you've added `json` tags to each field.

-Next, right where you will define your app's flags ask Secondly to add one for
+Next, right where you will define your app's flags, ask Secondly to add one for
 configuration file.

 ```go